IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 * Where the presentedForm is a Binary Resource instance, the .hash and .size measure the raw artifact that has been base64encoded in the Binary.data element.
 * Where the presentedForm is hosted elsewhere, not as a Binary Resource, the .hash and the .size shall represent the report content that would be retrieved using the mime-type specified in contentType element.

-**TODO: Write in the context of what the receiver can reject**: Patient would typically only be allowed by the Receiver in PUSH interaction situations, but may be accepted for other reasons at the discretion of the Receiver actor policy.

 The following subsections describe the details requirements for each referenced resource in the bundle.
 A complete example of a DiagnosticReport is available in [IMR DiagnosticReport Example](DiagnosticReport-ex-DiagnosticReport.json.html).

 ###### 2:3.Y1.4.1.2.2 Observation

+The Sender shall set the code attribute according to the IMR Observation specification indicating if the observation is a finding or impression or some other types.

+The Sender shall encode each impression as a separate [IMR Observation](StructureDefinition-imr-observation.html) resource.
+The Sender shall encode all clinical findings using IMR Observation resources.
+Each finding may be encoded as a separate IMR Observation resource, or all findings may be included in a single IMR Observation resource as an unstructured content in Observation.valueString.

 The Sender shall encode unstructured content in Observation.valueString.

 The Sender shall encode structured content using the appropriate data type available in Observation.value[x].

+###### 2:3.Y1.4.1.2.2.1 Image References in Observation

-The Sender shall encode the study in which this observation is derived from, if available, in Observation.derivedFrom using an[IMR ImagingStudy](StructureDefinition-imr-imagingstudy.html) resource.
+The Sender shall encode the study in which this observation is derived from, if available, in Observation.derivedFrom using an [IMR ImagingStudy](StructureDefinition-imr-imagingstudy.html) resource.
 This attribute shall include the study and series references.
 This attribute may include image references.

-The Sender shall set the code attribute according to the IMR Observation specification indicating if the observation is a finding or impression or some other types.

-The Sender shall encode each impression as a separate [IMR Observation](StructureDefinition-imr-observation.html) resource.
-The Sender shall encode all clinical findings using IMR Observation resources.
-Each finding may be encoded as a separate IMR Observation resource, or all findings may be included in a single IMR Observation resource as an unstructured content in Observation.valueString.

 For unstructured content, one or more image references can be directly embedded inline the text.
 The Sender shall encode an inline image reference as follow: